preetisharma12/bread-detection-smart-manufacturing/README.md

 # Bread Detection for Smart Manufacturing

-Before publishing this repo: this work was done at Fraunhofer IOSB-INA.
-Written confirmation from the supervisor/IP office that this can be public (code, write-up, and any images) has not yet been obtained.
-Confirmed directly: the trained model weights were produced using Fraunhofer's proprietary in-house bakery dataset, so the weights, the real detection images, and the real class names are intentionally withheld here, not just the raw dataset.
-Until confirmation is in hand, this repo intentionally contains no proprietary datasets, model weights, internal images, real metrics, or client-identifying details -- only a generic technical description of the approach, plus placeholders marked below for what will be filled in once cleared.

-One-line description: YOLO-based computer vision system that classifies bread products on a manufacturing line into 7 classes, developed for industrial bakery deployment.
+ YOLO-based computer vision system that classifies bread products on a manufacturing line into 7 classes, developed for industrial bakery deployment.

 ## Project Overview

 This project applies object detection to an industrial bakery use case: classifying bread products in real time on a production line.
-It was built as part of work in the AI & Industrial Automation group at Fraunhofer IOSB-INA.
+Automated bread detection and classification for bakery production lines using YOLO-based computer vision.
+Detects and classifies 7 different bread types in real-time.
+Reduces manual inspection and supports automated counting, sorting, and quality monitoring.
+Improves robustness across different camera distances, viewpoints, and production conditions.
+Uses Intel RealSense D455 for deployment in real-world bakery environments.

 ## Problem Statement

-Missing -- please provide.
-What specific problem does classification solve on the line: quality control, sorting, inventory counting, defect detection?
-The technical approach (YOLO-based classification across 7 bread classes) is documented below, but not yet the business/operational problem it addresses.
+A robust computer vision system is needed to automatically detect and classify bread products in real-world production conditions.

 ## Key Features